strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 # Auto-rebalancing on cluster scaling

 This proposal is about enabling the Cluster Operator to rebalance the Apache Kafka cluster automatically when the user scales the cluster up/down by adding/removing brokers to/from the cluster.
-Such a rebalancing can happen right after the scale up to move some partition replicas to the newly added brokers or right before the scale down to move partition replicas off the brokers to be removed.
+Such a rebalancing can happen right after the scale up to move some topics' partitions to the newly added brokers or right before the scale down to move partition replicas off the brokers to be removed.

 ## Current situation